 Selection Process

-Applications for the 2024 are being solicited beginning October 2023.
+Applications for the 2025 award will be solicited beginning October 2024.
 Applicants must submit an application, research proposal, and at least one supporting letter from their supervising manager or Principal Investigator.

 For more information or questions about the application process, please contact the foundation offices at info@bayarealyme.org or tel.
 650.530.2439.